- Emily King

 Parler

-Known as the conservative-leaning social media app, Parler recently announced their plan to create Donald Trump-themed NFTs.
-Launching through NFT marketplace DeepRedSky, the announcement features 250 NFTs at first, with the ultimate goal being 10,000.
+Known as the conservative-leaning social media app Parler, Parler recently announced its plan to create Donald Trump-themed NFTs.
+Launching through the NFT marketplace DeepRedSky, the announcement features 250 NFTs at first, with the ultimate goal of 10,000.

 Liquid Death